Act to preserve and restore water resources, today and for future generations

 Landscape and collective actions in Indonesia

-Danone, its Ecosystem Fund and the World Agroforestry Center (ICRAF) have joined forces in Indonesia to protect the threatened Rejoso watershed.
+The Danone Ecosystem and the World Agroforestry Center (ICRAF) have joined forces in Indonesia to protect the threatened Rejoso watershed.
 Various nature-based solutions have been employed to improve water conditions, mitigate flood risks and minimize erosion.
 Based on several scientific studies conducted with universities, the focus now lies on climate-smart rice production practices downstream, and drill management for more efficient water use.
 Depending on project scale, water consumption has been proven to be effectively decreased by 10 to 40%.
 This method additionally reduces carbon emissions and chemical pesticides, and has improved livelihoods of farmers, through a net income increase of 20%.

 Evian Watershed Actions in France